mattermost-community/focalboard/import/jira/README.md

 ## Import scope and known limitations

 Currently, the script imports each item as a card into a single board.
+Not that Jira XML export is limited to 1000 issues at a time.

 Users are imported as Select properties, with the name of the user.

-The following aren't imported:
+The following aren't currently imported:
 * Custom properties
 * Comments
 * Embedded files